AlexPavlou/MyDotfiles/README.md

 ## What even is this?

 Most of the suckless utilities I provide a custom build of have been based upon Luke Smith's, except for slstatus.
-I have done several additions and alterations to the source code, adding and removing several patches, it is a fun journey, that of 'ricing' your DE/WM and getting it to look nice and tailor it to your standards, but of course, I could have never done this on my own, people I must  give some credit to are Siduck (siduck/chadwm) which brought the colorfultag patch and other useful patches to my attention, Mental Outlaw since I sometimes used parts of his source in dwm, as well as many, many people that I just don't remember.
+I have made several additions and alterations to the source code, adding and removing patches, it is a fun journey, that of 'ricing' your DE/WM and getting it to look nice and tailoring it to your standards, but of course, I could have never done this on my own, people I must  give some credit to are Siduck (siduck/chadwm) which brought the colorfultag patch and other useful patches to my attention, Mental Outlaw since I sometimes used parts of his source in dwm, as well as many, many people that I just don't remember.
 I tried to keep these programs and configs fairly minimal while still looking nice and being useful

 ## Patches applied

 I applied the following patches to dwm:

-- statuspadding, determines the padding between the edge and the content for the statusbar
+- statuspadding, determines the padding between the edge and the content of the statusbar
 - barpadding, makes the statusbar float
-- colorfultag patch (https://github.com/fitrh/dwm/issues/1 and siduck's chadwm),
+- colorfultag patch (https://github.com/fitrh/dwm/issues/1 and siduck's chadwm), gives the tags some colour
 - preserveonrestart patch, just so you can refresh dwm without all windows spawning on the first tag
 - swallow patch, whenever you open a gui program from the terminal, it swallows it, meaning that the terminal disappears and the program appears, when you close the program, the terminal once again appears
 - column patch, makes two windows the same size
-- true Fullscreen, alt-F makes the window as big as the whole screen
+- true fullscreen, alt-F makes the window as big as the whole screen
 - shiftview, not really a patch but you can cycle through any tags in use by running with alt-; or alt-g
 - vanity gaps, gaps and layouts, currently: tile, bstack, spiral, dwindle, deck, centeredmaster and centeredfloatingmaster
 - notitle, windows have no title on the bar